JakobTimmermann/WebDevBootcamp/frontend_mentor/challenge-one/README.md

 - [Converting Colors](https://convertingcolors.com/) - This helped me to convert colors e.g. from HSL to HEX.
 - [General Design and Color Gradient](https://bbbootstrap.com/snippets/bootstrap-5-credit-card-template-gradient-colors-14082895) - This come quite close to the Design that is required
 - [Box-shadow examples](https://getcssscan.com/css-box-shadow-examples) - Provides a variety of different box-shadow designs

+### Loose Ends

+I was not able to get rid of the weird spacing inbetween the two cards in the mobile design (compare screenshot).

 ## Author

 - Github - [Jakob Timmermann](https://github.com/JakobTimmermann/)